alfr1903/container-workshop/README.md

 containers.
-Any container technology tools may be used to build images and run containers, but Docker has been chosen in the examples as it likely the most accessible for the majority of people.
+Any container technology tools may be used to build images and run containers, but Docker has been chosen in the examples as it likely is the most accessible for the majority of people.

 ## Prerequisites